TroyLaPolice/European-Neolithic-Expansion/README.md

  For example, if a given area is majority HG it may be less likely that the minority farmers teach.
  This of course can be changed as you see fit.
 By default here we see the param is 60%.

  Next is a minimum age required for reproduction.
-Inidividuals MUST BE OLDER than the provided age in this parameter for them to be able to reproduce.
+Individuals MUST BE OLDER than the provided age in this parameter for them to be able to reproduce.
 This prevents infants and small children from being able to reproduce which is unrealistic.

  Lastly, the age related mortality table is a life table.
-It is implimented similarly to SLiM recipe 16.2 Age structure (a life table model) by Benjamin C. Haller and Philipp W. Messer.
-It is decribed in the [manual](http://benhaller.com/slim/SLiM_Manual.pdf) in a succinct and useful way:
+It is implemented similarly to SLiM recipe 16.2 Age structure (a life table model) by Benjamin C. Haller and Philipp W. Messer.
+It is described in the [manual](http://benhaller.com/slim/SLiM_Manual.pdf) in a succinct and useful way:

 *"the addition of the defined constant [age_scale] ... is our life table.
 It gives the probability of mortality for each age; newly generated juveniles have a mortality of 0.7 (i.e., 70%), then the mortality drops to zero for several years, and then it ramps gradually upward with increasing age until it reaches 1.0 [at which all individuals of this age] will die.
 Note that this is only the age-related mortality; density-dependence will also cause mortality, as we will see below, but that will be additional to this age-related mortality, which would occur even in